-30. In accordance with ISA (UK and Ireland) 330, the auditor shall design and perform further audit procedures whose nature, timing and extent are responsive to the assessed risks of material misstatement due to fraud at the assertion level.
+30. In accordance with ISA (UK) 330 (Revised June 2016), the auditor shall design and perform further audit procedures whose nature, timing and extent are responsive to the assessed risks of material misstatement due to fraud at the assertion level.
 (Ref: Para.
 A37-A40)

-Audit Procedures Responsive to Risks Related to Management Override of Controls

-31. Management is in a unique position to perpetrate fraud because of management's ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Audit Procedures Responsive to Risks Related to Management Override of Controls by overriding controls that otherwise appear to be operating effectively.
 Although the level of risk of management override of controls will vary from entity to entity, the risk is nevertheless present in all entities.
 Due to the unpredictable way in which such override could occur, it is a risk of material misstatement due to fraud and thus a significant risk.